facelessuser/PyMdown/docs/user-guide/installation.md

 # Build

 If building, you will need to download the latest PyInstaller from [Github](https://github.com/pyinstaller/pyinstaller).
-Just unzip and ensure the main folder is named `pyinstaller`.
-Then from PyMdown's root directory, run `python build -c`.
+Just unzip the content into the root of the PyMdown project and ensure the main folder is named `pyinstaller`.
+Then, from PyMdown's root directory, run `python build -c`.
 The binary should be created in the `dist` folder.
 This is regularly tested on Windows 7 and OSX 10.10.
 Linux may require some playing around if it doesn't work out of the box.

+!!! note "Note"
     In the future, I do plan on allowing this run from an installed Pyinstaller opposed to a version copied into the project, but currently I don't support it mainly because on Windows I build with a portable Python (WinPython), and I haven't spent any time yet to get it running proper without having it copied in the project.

 # Installation
 You can download PyMdown and run it as a script bundle, or build and copy the binary in your path.
 To install the traditional way, run `python setup.py build` and `python setup.py install`.
 You should be able to access PyMdown from the command line via `pymdown` or `pymdownX.X` where `X.X` is your python version.
 PyMdown on the first run will unpack user files to `~\.PyMdown` on Windows, `~/.PyMdown` on OSX and `~/.config/PyMdown` on Linux.